learn-co-curriculum/js-basics-loops-readme/README.md

   });
 });
 ```
- Sorry, Charlie.
-It does not work.
-You'll receive an `Illegal break statement` error.
+ Sorry, Charlie--It does not work.
+You'll receive an `error`.
 If you remove the break statement, the code will work, however, your program will be convinced that "Zedd" meets the 5 letter minimum criteria, even after _just_ saying that he doesn't meet the criteria!
 The loop can be made to work, but not in this fashion.

- ##### 2. The `forEach()` and `map` loops ONLY works on arrays
+ ##### 2. The `forEach()` and `map` loops ONLY work on arrays
  If you want to do counting, `forEach()` and `map` are not going to be as accommodating.
 This may not be a major concern for many, though.

-##### 3. The `for` and `map` loops are more performant than `forEach`
+##### 3. The `for` and `map` loops are more performant than `forEach()`
 As ugly as it may be, unfortunately many developers may choose the `for` loop route to optimize on performance.
 The `forEach()` loop invokes a callback for each iteration, and with that it carries some overhead.
-However, there are ways around this that we won't get into just yet, but you can actually use `map` to optimize for speed as well, _if_ you are working with creating a new array, versus changing the new array.
+However, there are ways around this that we won't get into just yet, but you can actually use `map` to optimize for speed as well, _if_ you are working with creating a new array, versus changing the original array.

 ##### 4. The `for...of` loop might be the best of both worlds?
 Remember our example from the `for` loop? `for...of` let's us emulate the functionality of `for` with the readability of `forEach()`.
 Let's try our `billboard100` example again, first with the `break`: